prestia/fiddly/beat/using-the-gathers-radio.md

 ## More reading

 If you haven't already, why don't you [modify your head unit to work with U.S. FM bands](./beat-fm-band-expander)?

-## Contact
-Did you find this guide helpful?
-Do you have some suggestions on how it can be improved?
-[Send me an email](mailto:tony@mediumtonysgarage.com) or make some [edits on GitHub](https://github.com/prestia/mediumtonys/blob/main/_posts/2023-9-6-using-the-gathers-radio.md).